renehiemstra/Cosm/README.md

 * [Lua](https://www.lua.org/)
 * [Terra](https://terralang.org/)

-Some of these ideas have been drawn from my experiences with the [Julia package manager](https://pkgdocs.julialang.org/v1/) and the excellent set of [blog posts](https://research.swtch.com/vgo) from Ross Cox on package management in Go.
-Compared to the Julia Pkg manager, `cosm` naturally features reproducible builds without the need for a package manifest file.
+Some of these ideas have been drawn from my experiences with the [Julia package manager](https://pkgdocs.julialang.org/v1/) and the excellent set of [blog posts](https://research.swtch.com/vgo) from Ross Cox on package management in Go. `Cosm` naturally features reproducible builds without the need for a lock file.
 Instead, the dependency tree is evaluated just in time based on a simple criterion.
 The result is a relatively simple core design that is language agnostic.
 Specific Language or build system support can be added via simple plugins.

 ## Installation
 Currently, `Cosm` depends on [Lua]() and bash.
 Simply download and run the `install.sh` script.
 Try the following to check that calling `cosm` is successful